wavefrontHQ/docs/pages/doc/terms_of_service.md

 permalink: terms_of_service.html
 summary: Data Retention and Terms of Service
 ---
-The terms of service and data retention for Tanzu Observability by Wavefront differ depending on the contract your company has with VMware.
+The terms of service and data retention for VMware Aria Operations for Applications (formerly known s Tanzu Observability by Wavefront) differ depending on the contract your company has with VMware.
 This page gives a summary and links to some relevant information.

 {% include tip.html content="Details vary depending on when you became a customer and on your Service Agreement with VMware." %}

 ## Data Retention

-A production Wavefront instance retains different types data for different amounts of time.
+A production instance retains different types data for different amounts of time.
 While this is subject to change, here are the default settings:

 <table>
 <tbody>